Silverbullet069/til/11ty/11ty-cheatsheet.md

 ### 1. Global Data Files

 They are files whose data is exposed to every template in 11ty project.
-The most common file type is JSON.
+The most common file type is `.json`.

 ```txt
 // NOTE: refer to configuration file above